kantega/notsoserial/README.md

 ## Usage

+Build invoker-defender:

+    mvn clean install

+This builds an invoker-defender jar file in target/invoker-defender-1.0-SNAPSHOT.jar

-Add the following parameter to your Java startup script:
+Copy this as invoker-defender.jar to your application, and add the following parameters to your Java startup script:

     -javaagent:invoker-defender.jar